wmelvin/funcisox/KustoQueries.md

 ```
 traces
-| where message has "FunciSox/"
+| where message has "FunciSox/" or message has "COPY "
 | project
     timestamp,
     message